Tulsa race massacre: Encounter in the elevator

-On May 30, 1921, 19-year-old Dick Rowland, a Black shoeshiner who was employed at a Main Street shine parlor, entered the only elevator in the nearby Drexel Building at 319 South Main Street in order to use the top-floor "colored" restroom, which his employer had arranged for use by his Black employees.
-There, he encountered Sarah Page, the 17-year-old white elevator operator who was on duty.
+On May 30, 1921, 19-year-old Dick Rowland, a black shoeshiner who was employed at a Main Street shine parlor, entered the only elevator in the nearby Drexel Building at 319 South Main Street in order to use the top-floor "colored" restroom, which his employer had arranged for use by his black employees.
+There, he encountered Sarah Page, the 21-year-old white elevator operator who was on duty.
 Whether—and to what extent—Rowland and Page knew each other has long been a matter of speculation.
 The two likely knew each other at least by sight because Rowland would have regularly ridden in Page's elevator on his way to and from the restroom.
-A clerk at Renberg's, a clothing store on the first floor of the Drexel, heard what sounded like a woman's scream and saw a young Black man rushing from the building.
+A clerk at Renberg's, a clothing store on the first floor of the Drexel, heard what sounded like a woman's scream and saw a young black man rushing from the building.
 The clerk went to the elevator and found Page in a distraught state.
 Thinking that she had been sexually assaulted, he summoned the authorities.
 Apart from the clerk's interpretation that Rowland had attempted to rape Page, many explanations have been given for the incident, with the most common explanation being that Rowland tripped as he got onto the elevator, and as he tried to catch his fall, he grabbed onto the arm of Page, who then screamed.
 Others suggested that Rowland and Page had a lover's quarrel.

-The 2001 Oklahoma Commission Final Report notes that it was unusual for both Rowland and Page to be working downtown on Memorial Day when most stores and businesses were closed, but it has also been speculated that Rowland was there because the shine parlor which he worked at may have been open, to draw in some of the parade traffic, while Page had been required to work in order to transport Drexel Building employees and their families to choice parade viewing spots on the building's upper floors.
+The 2001 Oklahoma Commission Final Report notes that it was unusual for both Rowland and Page to be working downtown on Memorial Day when most stores and businesses were closed.
+But it has been speculated that Rowland was there because the shine parlor where he worked may have been open to draw in some of the parade traffic, while Page had been required to work in order to transport Drexel Building employees and their families to choice parade viewing spots on the building's upper floors.

 Brief investigation

 Although the police questioned Page, no written account of her statement has been found, but apparently, she told the police that Rowland had grabbed her arm and nothing more, and would not press charges.
-The police determined that what happened between the two teenagers was less than an assault, and conducted a low-key investigation rather than launching a man-hunt for her alleged assailant.
+The police determined that what happened between the two individuals was less than an assault.
+They conducted a low-key investigation rather than launching a man-hunt for her alleged assailant.

 Regardless of whether or not assault had occurred, Rowland had reason to be fearful, as African American men accused of raping white women were often prime targets for lynch mobs.
 Realizing the gravity of the situation, Rowland fled to his mother's house in the Greenwood neighborhood.